 Insurers and brokers use our telematics hardware and data to better calculate risk among policyholders.
 Our self-install and fitted to vehicle devices monitor high-risk driving styles and enable businesses to calculate relative premiums based on real-world driving data.
-In addition, our leading algorithms allow insurance companies to speed up and better control the first notification of loss (FNOL) claims process.
-Post year end we launched an extended range of devices to widen the self-fit options for our customers.
+In addition, our leading algorithms allow insurance companies to speed up and better control the First Notification of Loss (FNOL) claims process.
+Our end to end Broker package allows Brokers to manage the full telematics policy journey.